georglauterbach/arm/documentation/content/cheri/capabilities.md

 # Capabilities

 At the core of CHERI are its capabilities.
-This page introduces them and explains the concepts and goals.
+This page introduces them and explains concepts and goals.

-TODO controlled non-monotonicity

 !!! quote

-    CHERI blends traditional paged virtual memory with an in-AS capability model that includes capability values in registers, capability instructions, and tagged memory to enforce capability integrity.
+    CHERI blends traditional paged virtual memory with an in-address-space capability model that includes capability values in registers, capability instructions, and tagged memory to enforce capability integrity.

     [Source][cheri-isa-specification]